vwxyogaa/pokedex/README.md

 # Pokedex #
-Pokedex is an application that can display pokemon data. in this app we can catch pokemon where the pokemon will be stored locally using coredata.
+Pokedex is an application that can display pokemon information. in this app we can catch pokemon where the pokemon will be stored locally using coredata.

 ### Screenshots ###
 <img src="screenshots/1.png" width="200">